 Lillard, Blazers rally past Spurs

-Gary Trent Jr. matched his career best of six 3-pointers while scoring 18 points, Hassan Whiteside matched his season-best of 23 rebounds to go with 17 points and four blocked shots, and Anfernee Simons added 10 points for Portland, which shot 9 of 10 from 3-point range in the fourth quarter.
+Gary Trent Jr. matched his career-best of six 3-pointers for all of his 18 points, Hassan Whiteside matched his season-best of 23 rebounds to go with 17 points and four blocked shots, and Anfernee Simons added 10 points for Portland, which shot 9 of 10 from 3-point range in the fourth quarter.
 Trey Lyles had a season-high 23 points and collected 10 rebounds for the Spurs, who have lost six of their past eight games.

 DeMar DeRozan scored 21 points, LaMarcus Aldridge had 20 points and eight rebounds, Derrick White scored 15 points, Patty Mills added 14 and Bryn Forbes had 11 for San Antonio, which dropped to 0-3 on its eight-game Rodeo Road Trip.
 Portland shot 53.3 percent from the field, including 18 of 37 (48.6 percent) from 3-point range.